openshift-cs/okd.io/docs/wg_docs/okd-io.md

     There is also a convenience script `./build.sh` in the root of the repository that will check spelling, build the site then run the link checker.

+    You should verify there are no spelling mistakes, by finding the last line of the CSpell output:

+    ```text
+    CSpell: Files checked: 31, Issues found: 0 in 0 files
+    ```

+    Similarly, the link checker creates a summary after checking the site:

+    ```text
+    That's it.
+662 links in 695 URLs checked.
+0 warnings found.
+0 errors found
+    ```

+    Any issues reported should be fixed before submitting a pull request to add your changes to the okd.io site.

 The site is created using [MkDocs](http://mkdocs.org){: target="_blank" .external } with the [Materials theme](https://squidfunk.github.io/mkdocs-material/){: target="_blank" .external } theme.

-MkDocs takes Markdown documents and turns them into a static website that can be accessed from a filesystem or served from a web server.

 ## Updating the site